 “To everything there is a season, and a time to every purpose under heaven.”

 That oft-quoted passage doesn’t apply just to rending and sewing, weeping and laughing, or gathering stones together.
 Your body has its own set of “seasons,” many of them following the turn of a complete day.
 Taking some medications at specific times of the day can help them work better.
-A new study suggests that blood pressure drugs taken at night might improve blood pressure and prevent more heart attacks and strokes than taking the same medications during the day.
+Some studies suggest that blood pressure drugs taken at night might improve blood pressure and prevent more heart attacks and strokes than taking the same medications during the day.

 In most people, blood pressure begins to rise just before getting out of bed in the morning, and reaches its peak around mid-day.
 It falls during sleep, reaching its lowest point of day between midnight and 3:00 or 4:00 am.
 This drop is sometimes called “dipping.”
 But people with high blood pressure often have little or no decrease in their blood pressure at night.
 One possible reason for this is blood pressure medicines taken around breakfast time have worn off.

 Based on this and other studies, it’s time to reconsider the best timing for blood pressure medicines.

 In deciding when to take your blood pressure pills, the most important thing is to pick a time that ensures you will take your medicine every day.

 If you take only one pill, ask your doctor whether taking it at night might be better for you.
 If you take more than one drug, then taking at least one of them at night before bed makes sense.

 Don’t start doing this on your own.
 There might be specific reasons why your doctor prefers you take your medicine in the morning.
 For example, older people need to be careful about taking blood pressure pills at night.
 Standing up too quickly in the middle of the night can lead to a sudden blood pressure drop and a fall.